Ashvakg/Zomato-Delivery-Efficiency_Analyzing-and-Predicting-Factors/README.md

 # Delivery Efficiency & Predictive Analysis
 Note: Zomato is a food delivery platform in India, similar to Just Eat Takeaway.com and Uber Eats.

+# Delivery Time:
+The graph displays the average time taken to deliver orders across various cities, likely based on historical data.
+The cities are unnamed, but the average time for each city is represented by a bar.

+# Delivery Success Rate:

+Another section of the graph shows the delivery success rate, possibly categorized by month and day of the week.
+However, the details are difficult to discern due to the resolution.

+# Correlation Between Delivery Time and Road Traffic Density:
+There's a graph suggesting a correlation between delivery time and road traffic density.
+It appears to show higher delivery times in areas with high traffic density (Jam).

+# Factors Affecting Delivery Efficiency:

+The image presents several factors that likely influence delivery efficiency:
+Delivery location concentration (possibly order density in a specific area)

+# Impact on delivery efficiency by vehicle condition (fair, good, excellent, poor)

+# Impact on delivery efficiency by weather conditions and vehicle type (sunny, stormy, sandstorms, windy, cloudy, fog)

 # Power BI Dashboard for real-time insights
 ![dashboard final](https://github.com/Ashvakg/Zomato-Insights/assets/83398283/27b0ff29-f4fb-4af5-b94f-15ff96abc64a)